vmoroz/react-native-windows-samples/docs/cppapi-ReactNotificationArgs.md

 ### Return value

-The `IReactDispatcher` wrapped by the `ReactDispatcher`.
+The `IReactNotificationArgsBase` wrapped by the `ReactNotificationArgsBase`.
 It may be empty.

 ---

-## `ReactDispatcher::HasThreadAccess`
+## `ReactNotificationArgsBase::HasThreadAccess`

 ```cpp
 bool HasThreadAccess() const noexcept;
 ```

-Checks if the `ReactDispatcher` has access to the current thread.
+Checks if the `ReactNotificationArgsBase` has access to the current thread.

 ### Parameters